-The Jackson School offers the Bachelor of Arts in Geological Sciences, the Bachelor of Science in Environmental Science, the Bachelor of Science in Geological Sciences, and, in partnership with the Cockrell School of Engineering, the Bachelor of Science in Geosystems Engineering and Hydrogeology.
-Whichever degree they pursue, geological sciences students must take courses in the Jackson School of Geosciences (JSG), the College of Natural Sciences, and the College of Liberal Arts.
+The Jackson School offers the Bachelor of Arts in Geosciences, the Bachelor of Science in Environmental Science, the Bachelor of Science in Geosciences, and, in partnership with the Cockrell School of Engineering, the Bachelor of Science in Geosystems Engineering.
+Whichever degree they pursue, students must take courses in the Jackson School of Geosciences (JSG), the College of Natural Sciences, and the College of Liberal Arts.
 These units work together to meet students' individual needs and to ensure that they receive a superior education.
 Graduation from an accredited program is an advantage when applying for a position in industry, membership in a professional society or for registration as a professional geologist.